Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/3rdPartyLibs.md

 | 2: Understand | describe, explain, paraphrase, restate, summarize, contrast, interpret, discuss |
 | 1: Remember | list, recite, outline, define, name, match, quote, recall, identify, label, recognize |
 -->

+## [**45m**] ☀️ Warm Up: Keyboard Input & Variables

+1. Read [Keyboard Input](https://golangr.com/keyboard-input/#Keyboard-input-in-golang) and take notes on how to read from `stdin`.
+1. Read [Variables](https://golangr.com/variables/) and review what you learned in the tutorial.
+If you prefer to watch a video, scroll down to the bottom of the page.
+1. Complete the following exercises, using what you learned above as a guide:
+   1. Create a program that calculates the year, given the date of birth and age.
+   1. Create a program that calculates the average weight of 5 people.
+1. At the end of the warm up, **submit whatever you have complete on Gradescope**.
+   1. If you finish early, take a break until `2:15pm`.
+   1. It's okay if you didn't finish!
+You'll still earn credit for participating.

 ## [**10m**] 💻 Activity: Discovering New Libraries